Skip to footer content

 headerRange.Style.SetBackgroundColor("#3AC0F2");

-// Stream file to browser for download
+// Stream the file to the browser

 string filename = "GridViewExport_" + DateTime.Now.ToString("yyyyMMdd") + ".xlsx";